WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.2.12 (07-01-2020) =
+- Bugfix: Correction of the custom format on the bulk process
+- Bugfix: Repairing the button to generate a social image when editing a post
+- Improved: Added an action to force the shutdown of a bulk process if it is crashed

 = 1.2.11 (06-25-2020) =
 - Improved: The bulk process.
 It is possible to quit your browser